dag/vim-fish/README.md

 Note that this also affects what `:sh[ell]` launches, so if you care about that you might want to set it to your second best shell instead.
-If you use Vim in the terminal you could also train yourself to use `:st[op]` or CTRL-Z instead and use `fg` in fish to get back to Vim.
+If you use Vim in the terminal you could also train yourself to use `:st[op]` or CTRL-Z instead and then `fg` in fish to get back to Vim.